 - Straighten wrists and relax fingers.

-This is the workout during wrist injury.
+It is the workout during wrist injury.
 You can repeat these steps five to 10 times.
 Your hands and finger will probably feel better and more relaxed immediately.

 Wrist Pain – a Good Indication that You Need to Rest the Joint

-However, if your profession is table tennis that requires grasping, gripping and lifting, you may need to take some time off.
+However, if your profession is table tennis that requires grasping, gripping, and lifting, you may need to take some time off.

 If an injury occurs to the small bones and ligaments in the wrist, instability can result.
 When these small carpal bones and ligaments are damaged, normal movement is impaired.
 It can result in friction and wearing away of cartilage, and eventually, the joint itself can be compromised.